artmart-team/artmart-client-web/README.md

 Because this is React App, after you run it, be sure to checkout at https://localhost:3000/

+### Tech Stacks
+We are using:
+- React
+- Redux
+- React Router DOM
+- Axios
+- Socket.io
+- Bootstrap

 ## Contributors

 For contribute the development of this web app, I would like to big thanks to: